 In summary, it is important to figure out your dose of insulin at mealtime for the amount of food you are going to eat, and correct for a high blood glucose level if you have one.

 Note: These doses are my usual normal pre-meal dose of Apidra, Humalog, Novolog, Fiasp, or Lyumjev.
-For Afrezza I would double the doses in general.
+Afrezza would be 1.5x the dose in general.